 Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.

-Master of Education Leading to Massachusetts INITIAL LICENSURE Middle School Mathematics/Science (5-8)
+Master of Education Leading to Massachusetts INITIAL LICENSURE e School Mathematics/Science (5-8)

-45 credits, 6 terms • This program has been submitted to the Mass.
-Dept. of Elementary & Secondary Education for approval.
+45 credits, 6 terms • initially approved by the Mass.
+Dept. of Elementary & Secondary Education.
 Some changes may be required pending approval.